PretendoNetwork/website/docs/en_US/install/wiiu.md

 	This only works with local save data.
 Any user data stored on Nintendo's servers cannot be transferred to any other accounts.
 </div>

-To do this, we need to use a tool called SaveMii WUT Port.
-You can download it from the Homebrew App Store in Aroma or you can download the latest release on [GitHub](https://github.com/Xpl0itU/savemii/releases).
+To move your save data, you will need a save data backup homebrew application.
+This guide will use the WUT port of SaveMii for Aroma.
+To begin, download the latest [GitHub release](https://github.com/Xpl0itU/savemii/releases) of SaveMii or download it from the [Homebrew App Store](https://hb-app.store).

 <img src="/assets/images/docs/install/wiiu/savedatabackup/savemii-appstore.jpg" width="100%">